-- 1. The Wollongong City Centre is the regional city for the Illawarra Region and is the highest order retail centre in the retail hierarchy.
-Therefore, retail and peripheral sales (bulky goods) retailing will continue to be encouraged within the E2 Commercial Centre or E3 Productivity Support. - 2.
+- The Wollongong City Centre is the regional city for the Illawarra Region and is the highest order 1. retail centre in the retail hierarchy.
+Therefore, retail and peripheral sales (bulky goods) retailing will continue to be encouraged within the B3-E2 Commercial Core-Centre or the E3 Productivity SupportB6 Enterprise Corridor. - 2.
 The specific planning controls for any proposed peripheral sales (bulky goods) retailing development within the Wollongong City Centre is contained in Chapter D13 Wollongong City Centre in Part D of the DCP.

-13.1.2 Kemblawarra Periphery Sales (Bulky Goods) Retail Precinct
+41.1.213.1.2 Kemblawarra Periphery Sales (Bulky Goods) Retail Precinct

-1. General
+General 1.

-- (a) The Kemblawarra peripheral sales (bulky goods retailing) precinct is located along King Street and Shellharbour Road, approximately 300 metres to the south of the Warrawong sub-regional shopping centre.
-The role and function of the Kemblawarra retail precinct is centred on bulky goods or peripheral sales. - (b) The Kemblawarra bulky goods retailing precinct is characterised by a large scale floor space, high level of accessibility with large car parking areas and high exposure to passing vehicular traffic which cannot be found within the traditional areas of retail activity. - (c) This precinct represents the most significant concentration of peripheral sales (bulky goods) in the Illawarra Region and its trade area extends throughout the majority of the Wollongong Local Government Area and the northern part of the Shellharbour Local Government Area.
+- The Kemblawarra peripheral sales (bulky goods retailing) precinct is located along King Street and (a) Shellharbour Road, approximately 300 metres to the south of the Warrawong sub-regional shopping centre.
+The role and function of the Kemblawarra retail precinct is centred on bulky goods or peripheral sales. - (b) The Kemblawarra bulky goods retailing precinct is characterised by a large scale floor space, high level of accessibility with large car parking areas and high exposure to passing vehicular traffic which cannot be found within the traditional areas of retail activity. - This precinct represents the most significant concentration of peripheral sales (bulky goods) in the (c) Illawarra Region and its trade area extends throughout the majority of the Wollongong Local Government Area and the northern part of the Shellharbour Local Government Area.